-TWE runs a gift shop at the Hermann-Grima House and sells goods online to customers.
+TWE runs gift shops at the Hermann-Grima House and the Gallier House and sells goods online to customers.
 Sales at the gift shop are recognized into revenue when the ownership of the good is transferred to the customer.
 Returns relevant to future periods are expected to be minimal, and therefore, no estimate for future returns has been recognized.